danielpozsar/grogupy/docs/source/tutorials/input_formats.rst

 ----------------

-The above examples contained a generally acceptable setup for a simulation, but in this section you can find all the recognised input parameters by **grogupy_run**.
+The above examples contained a generally acceptable setup for a simulation, but in this section you can find all the recognized input parameters by **grogupy_run**.
 The parameter names are case insensitive and for better readability and formatting the underlines and dots are stripped.
 Furthermore most of the parameters have  some sensible default values for ease of use.